fpv-iplab/DA-RetinaNet/README.md

 # Detectron2 implementation of DA-RetinaNet [An Unsupervised Domain Adaptation Scheme for Single-Stage Artwork Recognition in Cultural Sites](http://www.sciencedirect.com/science/article/pii/S0262885621000032) (Image and Vision Computing 2021)
 <img src='DA-RetinaNet.png' width=90%/>

+## WebSite
+If you want to check our dedicated web page click [here](https://iplab.dmi.unict.it/EGO-CH-OBJ-UDA/)

 ## Installation
 You can use this repo following one of these three methods: